DevOpsArts/kubernetes-automated-offline-installation/README.md

-Note : Use this script where internet is not available.
+Note : Use this Kubernetes(K8s) automated offline installation script where internet is not available.

 Requirements: